Shadow of the Tomb Raider: Downloadable content

 Shadow of the Tomb Raider released several chapters of downloadable content that expanded on the game's narrative.
-Each of these chapters run parallel to the main storyline and focus on an additional tomb.
+Each of these chapters runs parallel to the main storyline and focus on an additional tomb.
 Lara uncovers the source of Mayan influence in Peru and solves the mystery of a missing oil worker; locates an artefact to bolster Unuratu's rebellion, but finds a secret that could threaten it; confronts her worst fears as she searches for a potent weapon; learns of a tragedy that shaped Amaru's decision to join Trinity; aids a splinter group of rebels taken by the Cult of Kukulkan; investigates a disturbance at a local temple that turns into a trap laid by Trinity; and learns the fate of the Yaaxil that survived the battle with Trinity.

 Development

 Development of Shadow of the Tomb Raider began in 2015, shortly after the release of Rise of the Tomb Raider.
 Unlike previous entries in the Tomb Raider reboot series which were primarily developed by Crystal Dynamics, Eidos-Montréal assumed major development duties for Shadow of the Tomb Raider while Crystal Dynamics provided additional development.
 While the studio had acted in a support role on the previous entries in the rebooted Tomb Raider series, this time Crystal Dynamics transferred into a support role.
-Due to this transition, the staff at both Eidos-Montréal and Crystal Dynamics needed to adjust, with the Eidos Montréal undergoing "growing pains" while moving from a supporting to a leading development role.
+Due to this transition, the staff at both Eidos-Montréal and Crystal Dynamics needed to adjust, with the Eidos-Montréal undergoing "growing pains" while moving from a supporting to a leading development role.
 Similar to their work on the Deus Ex series and Thief, Eidos-Montréal first gained a deep understanding of the series' basic elements, then set about building the game using both previous entries and their own design philosophies.

 Shadow of the Tomb Raider was built using the Foundation engine initially built by Crystal Dynamics.
-This is the same engine used to build Rise of the Tomb Raider, but was enhanced by Eidos Montreal.
+This is the same engine used to build Rise of the Tomb Raider, but was enhanced by Eidos-Montréal.

 Eidos-Montréal estimated the game's development costs as between $75 and $100 million, with a separate marketing and promotion budget of $35 million, becoming the studio's largest project at the time.
 Studio head David Anfossi admitted the scale of the project in the modern gaming market and the need to make a profit.
 With the costs in mind, Eidos-Montréal sought to incorporate experimental elements within multiplayer options to give the game longevity using the emerging "games as a service" trend so the game could provide post-release income and foster a large community.
 Development was completed on 24 July 2018, with Eidos-Montréal confirming that the game was declared gold (indicating that it was being prepared for duplication and release).